MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 # Get started with Dynamics 365 Guides

 Ready to get started with Microsoft Dynamics 365 Guides?
-Follow these three steps to jumpstart your learning curve.
+Review the learning paths below.

+## Get started with Microsoft Teams collaboration features

+If you're ready to get started with Teams collaboration features, check out the following topics:

+- Call a remote collaborator on Teams
+- Join a scheduled meeting
+- Start a chat and share files
+- Record a call
+- Screen sharing
+- Annotations
+- Access OneDrive files
+- View and access call data
+- Learn about Teams policies supported by Dynamics 365 Guides

+## Get started with guide authoring/operating

 |![Screenshot of PC app.](media/pc-app.jpg "Screenshot of PC app")|![Screenshot of HoloLens app.](media/hololens-app.jpg "Screenshot of HoloLens app")|![Screenshot of woman operating a guide.](media/best-practices.jpg "Screenshot of woman operating a guide")|
 |-----------------------------------|-----------------------------------|-----------------------------------|